rsksmart/devportal-1.0/rif/marketplace/mainnet.md

 tags: rif, marketplace, mainnet
 ---

-You can access the Marketplace on the RSK Mainnet: [marketplace.rifos.org](https://marketplace.rifos.org/)
+You can access the Marketplace on the Rootstock (RSK) Mainnet: [marketplace.rifos.org](https://marketplace.rifos.org/)

 ## Wallet Setup